 Prior college-level academic performance (bachelor’s degree from a regionally accredited institution required);

+For applicants with a 3-year Bachelor’s Degree from a regionally accredited institution, the following requirements need to be met:

+Minimum GMAT score of 600 or a minimum GRE score of at least 321, and a minimum of 25th percentile in the verbal portion of the test.

+When the 3-year Bachelor’s Degree is less than 120 hours from Non-Bologna Accord Institutions, a transcript evaluation from a NACES member is required to confirm equivalency.

 GMAT, (preferred), GRE, MCAT, LSAT, and PCAT (submitted scores must be within five (5) years of the term of entry);

-Applicants with a USF-Tampa Bachelor’s degree and a cumulative GPA of 3.50 or greater may request waiver of GMAT;
+Applicants with from Preeminent and Emerging Universities within the State of Florida (University of Florida, Florida State University, and University of South Florida-Tampa) and a cumulative GPA of 3.50 or greater may request waiver of GMAT;

 Applicants with three (3) or more years of managerial or professional experience may request a GMAT/GRE waiver;

 A statement of purpose,